monofuel/handheld/readme.md

 ## Design Goals
 - must fit in pocket
 - must be sturdy
-- see how well printing buttons with flexible plastic connecting to case
-  - reduces part count when printed on a multi-material printer, and might not be terrible?
 - expose audio and hdmi on side of case
 - must be modular and easy to replace parts